bastionzero/terraform-provider-bastionzero/docs/resources/db_target.md

 ### Db target via proxy target

-Create a Db target with the default authentication configuration (non-passwordless), and use a Bzero target to proxy the connection to the configured database.
+Create a Db target with the default authentication configuration (non-passwordless), and use a Bzero agent (Linux or Windows target) to proxy the connection to the configured database.

 ```terraform
 data "bastionzero_environments" "example" {}